Skip to main navigation

 Why It Is Done

-Liver resection is used to treat colorectal cancer that has spread to the liver.
+Liver resection is most often used to treat liver cancer or other cancer that has spread to the liver.
 Removing the cancer from the liver helps to keep it from spreading farther.
-Sometimes all the cancer in the liver can be removed with this surgery.
+Sometimes a liver resection removes all the cancer.
 But even when this surgery can't remove all the cancer from the liver, it usually helps people live longer.

 How Well It Works